foxhound87/mobx-react-form/docs/events/events-handlers.md

 #### Validation Handlers

-We have two alternatives to deal with the validation events:
+We have two alternatives to deal with the Validation Handlers:

 * [Extending the Form Instance with Validation Handlers](validation-handlers/extending.md)
 * [Decupling the Validation Handlers from the Form Instance](validation-handlers/decoupling.md)